 — Townsend Martin, whose story served as the basis for the film, was a college friend of F. Scott Fitzgerald.
 According to the New Yorker and other publications, famed humorist Robert Benchley wrote the film’s titles.

-– In March of 1926, one reel of The American Venus was destroyed when a fire broke out in the projection booth as the film was being screened in York, Nebraska.
+— In March of 1926, one reel of The American Venus was destroyed when a fire broke out in the projection booth as the film was being screened at a matinee in York, Nebraska.
 The local York Daily News-Times reported the film had just “reached an interesting part.”
 The newspaper went on to report, “A telephone call to Omaha was placed by the management and with twenty minutes before train time the Omaha branch shipped a substitute reel to York in time for the evening show.”